How Will Brexit Affect My Holiday In 2019?

 Will I need a visa after Brexit?

-If a deal is agreed, the UK will enter into a transition period, which is set to last between 29th March 2019 - 31st December 2020.
+If a deal is agreed, the UK will enter into a transition period.
 During this period, British and EU citizens will have the same rights they do at the time of writing.
 After the transition period, the finer details will need to be agreed.
 The European Commission announced in November 2019 that even in a no-deal scenario, UK travellers will still be able to visit the EU without a visa, providing the same is offered to European citizens visiting the UK.
 The European Commission has also said that from 2021, UK citizen will have to pay a fee of approximately €7 for this visa exemption.